Ross Higgins: Television

 Higgins played Rev. Larcombe in two episodes of the soap opera Motel in 1968.
 He also had guest roles in various series, including Division 4 and Skippy.
 Throughout the 1970s, he and voiceover colleague Kevin Golsby dominated Australian airwaves.
 While enjoying this success, another break-through role came in 1977 when he and Golsby were key regular performers in sketch comedy series The Naked Vicar Show.
 He played various characters in the series, which lasted two seasons.
 In 1980, a spin-off series based on a bombastic Holden Kingswood driving character he had portrayed in one sketch of The Naked Vicar Show was created.
 Titled Kingswood Country, the series had a successful five-year run, completing five-and-a-half seasons.

+As well as being known as the voice of Mortein's "Louie the Fly", during the 1980s Higgins did TV commercials for one of their main competitors in the Australian market, Pea Beu.

 Higgins played a straight dramatic role in the soap opera Richmond Hill (1988).
 His character, a dour policeman, was the show's main authority figure.
 The series was cancelled at the end of 1988.
 In 1992, he starred in the Ten Network's sitcom Late for School (which launched the TV careers of Matthew Newton and Stephen Curry).
 Higgins' final series saw him reprise the Ted Bullpitt character in the situation comedy Bullpitt! in 1997, which had two seasons on the 7 Network.
 Kingswood Country has since found new audiences via cable TV, DVD and YouTube.